Here are all the countries we have visited within Europe!

 As an expat it can be very hard to be away with a distance from home during those Christmas vacations and away from family and friends who are all getting together to celebrate.
 It’s one of the worst times of the year to feel homesick.
 Being abroad for a long time sure isn’t as easy as you may think it is!

 For this list, it is written compared with the United Kingdom and the Nethelands from my expat experiences living abroad.
 To get into the Christmas spirit in the Netherlands you usually start after December 5th which is Sinterklaas, the Dutch Santa.
 But it sure a very different experience to celebrating Christmas in England.
 Continue reading “10 British Christmassy Things You Miss As An Expat”

-The history of the Isle of Wight includes eight special wonders that relate to locations found on the island.
+The history of the Isle of Wight in England includes eight special wonders that relate to locations found on the island.
 A sort of play-on-words with location names.
 Originally as five wonders, it expanded to six and then eight over time.
 These wonders first were used on postcards for tourists, created by W. J. Nigh, a Ventnor postcard maker from the 1900s.
 More information on the history and examples of the postcards can be seen here.

 The unique Eight Wonders of the Isle of Wight are:

 Losing someone you know is hard, but losing someone you love is harder.

 It was something I never really thought about in my future when moving to the Netherlands at 18 years old.
 So many happy moments and future plans did not involve the death of a loved one, but its so natural and the worlds way of making room.

 Back in 2012, I got a phone call that I never expected.
 I was woken by my partner’s mum with the phone in her hand, telling me to speak to my mum on the other end.
 It was already strange that she was waking me up as my alarm was always set, but even more strange that my mum was calling the house phone instead of a Skype call or a Whats app message.